Lead Opinion

 There is some dispute about what happened next.
 At the suppression hearing, Ansari testified that he saw Alexander, without handcuffs, come into the room and approach DEA Special Agent Joseph Harper.
 According to Ansari, Alexander approached Harper in an aggressive manner, and Ansari moved to take Alexander down to the ground.
 Harper confirmed that Alexander approached him and used profanity.
 Ansari said he, Harper, and Alexander struggled for about thirty seconds, and Ansari struck Alexander several times, put his knee on Alexander’s chest, and eventually handcuffed him.
 Ansari testified that he did not see Detective Ford behind Alexander.

-Ansari testified that he then took Alexander outside to separate him from the situation in the living room, where Alexander's mother had been handcuffed and placed on the floor.
+Ansari testified that he then took Alexander outside to separate him from the situation in the living room, where Alexander’s mother had been handcuffed and placed on the floor.
 Ansari admitted that he did not read Alexander his Miranda rights and told Alexander to admit where the cocaine was.
-Clifford Williams, Alexander's neighbor, testified that he saw Alexander on his porch with Ansari and Cernelich.
+Clifford Williams, Alexander’s neighbor, testified that he saw Alexander on his porch with Ansari and Cernelich.
 According to Williams, Alexander repeatedly requested a lawyer.
-Ansari denied that Alexander ever requested a lawyer.
+An-sari denied that Alexander ever requested a lawyer.

 Ansari testified that Alexander refused to calm down, so he brought him back inside to the kitchen, swept his feet out from under him, and forced Alexander back onto the ground.
 The events that followed inside the house are also heavily contested.
 Ansari testified that he gave Alexander the Miranda warnings and told Alexander to tell where he had hidden the drugs.
 Alexander refused until Ansari said that if he told them the location of the drugs, Alexander would be the only person arrested.
-Alexander then took Ansari and other officers to the basement and revealed where the drugs were hidden in the ceiling.
+Alexander then took Ansari and other officers to the basement and revealed where the drugs were hidden in the ceding.

-Alexander's version of events is very different.
+Alexander’s version of events is very different.
 According to Alexander and his wife, he entered the living room already handcuffed and was seated in a chair.
-Alexander stated that Detective Ford had handcuffed him in the basement with his hands in front and yelled out "One is coming up."
+Alexander stated that Detective Ford had handcuffed him in the basement with his hands in front and yelled out “One is coming up.”
 According to the Alexanders, Ansari grabbed Alexander without provocation, forced him to the ground, then threw him into a chair, and then choked him.
 Alexander claims he said he wanted a lawyer, and that Ansari then began punching him.
 Ansari then dragged him outside, saw Williams, and then dragged Alexander back to the kitchen and threw him on the floor.
-According to Alexander, Ford offered him a seat, but Ansari "lost it" and began yelling "where is the dope?"
+According to Alexander, Ford offered him a seat, but Ansari “lost it” and began yelling “where is the dope?”
 Alexander claims he was sitting against a wall and that Ansari then began kicking him in the chest.
-Alexander yelled for help, but a Sergeant Rowe, who was also *499 in the kitchen, allegedly ignored him.
-Alexander was allegedly kicked three or four more times (for a total of approximately twelve kicks) and stated, "I got to go the hospital.
-I can't breathe.
-My chest is killing me.
-My heart is hurting."
-Alexander says he told Ansari that the cocaine had gone out the back door, because Alexander feared he would die.
-Alexander stated that he then showed the officers the cocaine hidden in the basement, and only then was given his Miranda warnings.
+Alexander yelled for help, but a Sergeant Rowe, who was also

 After he was brought to Shaker Heights jail, Alexander requested that he be taken to the hospital.
 He was taken to the hospital in an ambulance and received medical treatment.
 Photographs taken at the time show some bruising on his chest and back, but not on his face.
 Later, Alexander filed a complaint with the DEA, and the DEA Office of Professional Responsibility (OPR) began an investigation.
 As part of that investigation, Alexander took a polygraph test.
 The DEA OPR also took statements from various officers and agents at the scene, including Ansari.